Expand mobile version menu

 Real-Life Communication

 Technical writers are communicators.
 They take complex technical or scientific information and put it into terms that make sense to people.
-They write manuals, product reports and articles for the users of technology.
+They write user guides, online help systems, knowledge base articles, and other content for the users of technology.

 Putting complex concepts into simple terms isn't as easy as it sounds.
 Let's see if you've got what it takes.

-You're a technical writer working for a multimedia company that has just designed an exciting new database to be used on the Internet.
-Your boss wants to market this database to businesses that have so far shied away from information technology.
+You're a technical writer working for a cloud computing company that has just developed an innovative AI-powered data analytics platform.
+Your boss wants to market this platform to small businesses that have so far been hesitant to adopt advanced analytics tools.

-The problem: the people in these businesses don't really understand what the Internet is and how it works, so they don't see how your company's database can work for them.
+The problem: The people in these businesses don't really understand what cloud-based analytics are and how they work, so they don't see how your company's platform can benefit them.

-As the technical writer, you've been given the task of writing a couple of short, explanatory paragraphs on the Internet.
+As the technical writer, you've been given the task of writing a couple of short, explanatory paragraphs about AI-powered analytics in the cloud.
 You've decided to break things down like this:

 • Definition

-• How do people communicate via the Internet?
+• How do users interact with the data?

 Before you begin writing, here are some technical definitions to work with.
 Don't forget that the point of this exercise is to take scientific terminology and translate it into easy-to-understand language.